Quantum-Space-Org/.github/profile/README.md

 ## 💬 Code of Conduct

-## Contributing Guidelines
-Thank you for considering contributing to the Quantum Space project!
-We welcome contributions of all kinds, including bug fixes, new features, and documentation improvements.
-How to Contribute
-1. Fork the repository: Start by forking the repository to your own GitHub account. o	Fork the repository
-2. Create a branch: Create a new branch for your changes.
-Use a descriptive branch name (e.g., feature/new-feature, bugfix/fix-bug). o	git checkout -b feature/new-feature
-3. Make your changes: Make your changes in your branch.
-4. Write tests: If you're adding a new feature or fixing a bug, please write tests to cover your changes.
-5. Commit your changes: Commit your changes with a clear and concise commit message. o	git commit -m "Add new feature"
-6. Create a pull request: Create a pull request to the main branch of the original repository. o	Create a pull request
 ## Code Style
 Please follow the code style used in the project.
 ##  Commit Messages